rake-compiler/rake-compiler-dock/README.md

     $ sudo apt-get install docker.io

 Install rake-compiler-dock as a gem.
-The docker image is downloaded at the first run:
+This will download the docker image at the first run:

     $ gem install rake-compiler-dock